-PLANNER I REGIONAL & COMMUNITY PLANNING To whom it may concern, I am writing this as a and as
+I am writing this as a

+as

 The proposed two new buildings (10/16 storeys) are currently well exceeding the housing accelerator zone staff recommendation of 8 storeys, therefore they should need to put in a new amended claim on their proposed development on that alone.
 This should help to delay the structures until the Rapid Transit Strategy can be fully implemented.